anh-tong/hyper-opt/README.md

 ```

 ### Optimizer
-We introduce ```BaseHyperOptimizer``` object which compute hypergradient for hyperparameters via implicit function theorem.
+We introduce ```BaseHyperOptimizer``` object which computes hypergradient for hyperparameters via implicit function theorem.
 The subclass extending this object should provide a way to approximate inverse Hessian vector product.
-The current implementation contains serveral approaches for this
+The current implementation contains serveral approaches
 1. Conjugate Gradient
 2. Neumann series expansion
 3. Fixed point